ligato/docs/docs/plugins/kvs-plugin.md

 - parameters:
     - `retry=< 1/true | 0/false >`: permit retry operations that failed during resync
     - `verbose=< 1/true | 0/false >`: print graph after refresh

+---

+**Graph Visualization**: **GET /scheduler/graph**

+Used to generate a graph-based representation of the system state, used internally by the KV Scheduler, and can be displayed using any modern web browser supporting SVG.

+Reference: [How to visualize the graph][kvs-graph-api] section of the Developer Guide

 ----
 [bd-model]: https://github.com/ligato/vpp-agent/blob/master/api/models/vpp/l2/bridge-domain.proto